By the end of this subject, students will be prepared to have:

 9. Demonstrate awareness of the health, safety and legal issues and responsibilities of engineering practice, the impact of engineering solutions in a societal and environmental context, and commit to professional ethics, responsibilities and norms of engineering practice;

-10. Recognise the need for, and have the ability to engage in independent, life-long learning.
+10. Recognize the need for, and have the ability to engage in independent, life-long learning.